 - recognition of health and safety innovation and success.

-The GM People and Safety is the Approver for this Policy
+The Managing Director is the Approver for this Policy

 Senior Managers of TAFE NSW deemed to be officers under the Work Health and Safety Act 2011, have a positive duty of care to exercise due diligence, as defined in Section 27(5) of the Act, in ensuring that TAFE NSW complies with its duty under the legislation.